 Luxury Group Travel | 21 Days

 - Journey 4,000 miles along the Silk Road between Beijing and Moscow

 - Visit China, Kazakhstan, Uzbekistan, Turkmenistan, and Russia on two comfy trains

 - Behold Islamic architecture in UNESCO-acclaimed Bukhara, Khiva, and Samarkand

 - 13-day option between Almaty and Moscow

-If you're in the least travel-minded, the names visited on this rail epic will get your pulse racing: the famed Terracotta Warriors of Xian; the Caves of the Thousand Buddhas at Dunhuang; the ancient city of Merv; the Silk Road’s sublime monuments in Bukhara, Khiva, and Samarkand; the daunting Karakum Desert; and the vast imperial grandeur of Moscow.
-Tracing one of the Silk Road's most important branches from Beijing to Moscow by train is a rare and momentous journey done with ease and in great comfort.
+If you’re in the least travel-minded, the names visited on this rail epic will get your pulse racing: the famed Terracotta Warriors of Xian; the Caves of the Thousand Buddhas at Dunhuang; the ancient city of Merv; the Silk Road’s sublime monuments in Bukhara, Khiva, and Samarkand; the daunting Karakum Desert; and the vast imperial grandeur of Moscow.
+Tracing one of the Silk Road’s most important branches from Beijing to Moscow by train is a rare and momentous journey done with ease and in great comfort.
 A 13-day abridged version of the Silk Road Tour by Train is also available.